 The footrest release lever is located beneath the storage pockets.
-Many passengers have been perplexed by the infamous lever because the natural instinct is to push the footrest down with your foot (it won't work, we might be one of the aforementioned stumped passengers.)
-The lever releases the footrest which you can then adjust to different heights. the footrest has a unique foot cradle net which allows you to rest your calves on the padded section and dangle your feet in the net cradle.
-In theory.
-It reality its a bit more clumsy than that with success seeming to depend on the height of the passenger.
-It is a nice addition to have though and certainly better than a stationary footrest or no footrest at all.
+Many passengers have been perplexed by the infamous lever because the natural instinct is to push the footrest down with your foot (this will not work, and we might have been one of the aforementioned confused passengers).
+The lever releases the footrest, which can then be adjusted to various heights.
+The footrest has a one-of-a-kind foot cradle net that allows you to rest your calves on the padded section while dangling your feet in the net cradle.
+In theory, yes, it's a little more clumsy, with success appearing to depend on the height of the passenger.
+It is, however, a welcome addition that is far superior to a stationary footrest or no footrest at all.

-The recline control, as well as headphone jack and USB connection point, are located in the arm rest of your seat; a second USB point is located underneath the entertainement screen (convenient for charging devices whilst placed on the entertainment stand).
-Near the footrest are the power points.
+The recline control, as well as a headphone jack and USB connection point, are located in the arm rest of your seat; a second USB connection point is located beneath the entertainment screen (convenient for charging devices while placed on the entertainment stand).
+The power points are located near the footrest.

-Qantas have teamed up with Country road to provide a stylish amenity kit for premium economy passengers.
-The kit includes a country road eye mask along with a pair of socks and and a teeth cleaning kit are included in the kit.
+Qantas and Country Road have collaborated to provide a stylish amenity kit for premium economy passengers.
+A country road eye mask, socks, and a teeth cleaning kit are included in the kit.